“Train a child in the way he should go, and when he is old he will not turn from it." -Proverbs 22:6

 Do you have a child?
 I do not have children yet, but I have served in kids ministry long enough to know that children are both a blessing and a huge responsibility!
 The Bible says that children are a blessing.
 (Genesis 17:6, 22:17; Deuteronomy 7:14; 1 Samuel 2:20; Psalm 127:3)

 The fact that Proverbs 22:6 is true can be both good and bad.
 If a child is raised well, generally speaking, he or she will turn out alright.
 If he or she is brought up in an abusive environment, then there is a greater likelihood that the child may be at risk.

 Dr. Paul Hegstrom, author of Broken Children, Grown-Up Pain, says that most adult dysfunction is rooted in experiences that happen before the age of 9 years old.
-It's no wonder we have so much teen pregnancy, drug and alcohol addiction, and promiscuity, among other things.
-Seventy-five percent of teenagers between the ages of 12 and 19 watch MTV.* What does it tell them?
-That promiscuity and early sexual activity are a normal part of life.
-That being sexually active equates to love for a girl and for a guy, being disrespectful and having a derogatory sense of humor equals manhood and acceptance by his peers.
+It's no wonder we have so much drug, alcohol, and pornography addiction, among other things.
+Seventy-five percent of teenagers between the ages of 12 and 19 watch MTV.* What kinds of messages are channels like this sending?
+Ideas such as early sexual activity and promiscuity often come through the media and get filtered through to our kids at a very young age.
+It one reason I believe trafficking is at an all-time high.
 All the while the music, media, and pop culture vendors of our society get richer and richer - at our youth's expense.

 But do you know what?
 God is a Father to the fatherless, including to those whose parents are emotionally, physically, or spiritually absent.
 And if there is anything we can do to help a fatherless generation, it is to help connect them to the heart of a Father who knows and understands their pain like no one else by praying for them, understanding them, being good examples for them, and most importantly, by loving them.